jared-richard-clarke/student/notes/pratt-parser/crockford.md

             n.scope = scope;
             return n;
         },
-        // The find method is used to find the definition of a name.
-It starts with
+        // The `find` method finds the definition of a name.
+It starts with the
-        // the current scope and seeks, if necessary, back through the chain of parent
+        // current scope and seeks, if necessary, back through the chain of parent
         // scopes and ultimately to the symbol table.
-It returns symbol_table["(name)"]
+It returns `symbol_table["(name)"]`
         // if it cannot find a definition.
         //
-        // ...tests the values it finds to determine that they are not undefined
+        // ...tests the values it finds to determine that they are not `undefined`
         // (which would indicate an undeclared name) and not a function (which would
-        // indicate a collision with an inherited method).""
+        // indicate a collision with an inherited method)."
         find: function (n) {
             let e = this,
                 o;